typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 In addition to the tweet, we also want to store who posted the tweet.
 A semantic we need to enforce is to insert a particular user only once, i.e., it doesn't make sense to store the same user twice.

 Therefore, let's add a method for checking whether we've previously stored a particular user.
-We will be using Java 8's `Optional<T>`, where we return the `Entity` object of that user only if it exists in the knowledge graph.
+We will be using Java 8's `Optional<T>`, where we return the `Entity` object of that user only if it exists in the knowledge base.
 Otherwise, an `Optional.empty()` will be returned.

 ```java-test-ignore
 public static Optional<Entity> findUser(QueryBuilder queryBuilder, String user) {